 - Lots of nVidia jargon here.

 - When a kernel is launched, it creates an array of threads.

 - This array is called a grid.

 - A grid is organized as an array of blocks

 - Each block is an array of threads

 - Why so many details?

-- Switching between blocks is done (I infer) by software in the GPU.
+- A block must have all execution resources it needs before it is launched:

+- ★ A block runs on a single SM.

+- The execution model suggests that blocks run to completion (i.e. they are not swapped-out during execution).

 - Switching between threads in a block is done by hardware.

 - By distinguishing blocks from threads, the CUDA model exposes the performance issues to the programmer.